Turkish Angora Cat Indoor Living Guide

 Turkish Angora cats with high energy levels are active and playful, requiring lots of interactive toys, climbing structures, and daily play sessions to stay happy indoors.

-With a typical weight of 5-10 lbs and lifespan of 12-18 yrs, the Turkish Angora requires thoughtful care tailored to their specific breed characteristics.
+5-10 lbs adult size, 12-18 yrs life expectancy — and the Turkish Angora has a health and temperament footprint that is worth reading on its own terms.
 Choosing a Turkish Angora means preparing for a 12-18 yrs companionship with a cat whose high nature and long coat define the rhythm of daily care.

 Enrichment & Play